-The University of Colorado Boulder offers an online MS in Finance and Risk Management that is considered the best risk management masters programs available in Colorado by TFE Times.
-UC Boulder’s graduate degree in risk management is available to part-time and full-time students as they complete the programs required 30 credit units.
+The University of Colorado Boulder offers an online MS in Finance and Risk Management is one of the best risk management master’s programs available in Colorado.
+UC Boulder’s graduate degree in risk management is available to part-time and full-time students as they complete the required 30 credit units.
 Students practice commodity and stock trading in a simulation lab and introduction to databases like Morningstar and CQG.
 Special topics include preparation to sit for the CFA 0 the Chartered Financial Analyst examination.

-The University of Colorado was established as a space-grant institution of higher learning that was established in 1876.
+The University of Colorado is a space-grant institution of higher learning that started in 1876.
 UC Boulder has a long-standing connection to the nation’s space program, with twenty astronauts affiliated with the University of Colorado at Boulder.
-UC Boulder was chartered months before the state was admitted to the union.
+The school chartered months before the state was admitted to the union.

 Degree: MS in Finance and Risk Management